clusterio/clusterio/docs/writing-plugins.md

 This specifies a request that can be sent from the master to a slave, and from a slave to an instance.
-The request data must contain the property `verbosity` with an integer number as the value as well as the `instance_id` property (implied by `forwardTo: 'instance'`), and the response sent must contain a `report` property mapping to an array of strings.
-When received by a slave it will also be forwarded to the instance specified by `instance_id`.
+The request data must contain the property `verbosity` with an integer number as the value, as well as the `instance_id` property (implied by `forwardTo: 'instance'`), and the response sent must contain a `report` property mapping to an array of strings.
+When received by a slave, it will also be forwarded to the instance specified by `instance_id`.

 The following properties are recognized by the Request constructor:

 **type**:
     The message type sent over the wire.
-This can be any string but it must be unique across all plugins and it's recommended that it is of format `plugin_name:message_name`.
-The suffix `_request` will be appened to the type for the request message sent, and the suffix `_response` will be appended to the type for the response.
+This can be any string, but it must be unique across all plugins, and it's recommended that it is of format `plugin_name:message_name`.
+The suffix `_request` will be appended to the type for the request message sent, and the suffix `_response` will be appended to the type for the response.

 **links**:
     An array of strings describing which links this request can be sent over.
-Direction matters, `'master-slave'` means the request can be sent from the master to slave and the slave can reply to the master, but the slave can't sent a request to the master unless `'slave-master'` is also present in the links array.
+Direction matters; `'master-slave'` means the request can be sent from the master to the slave and the slave can reply to the master, but the slave can't send a request to the master unless `'slave-master'` is also present in the links array.

 **forwardTo**:
-    Target to forward request to.
-Can be either `'master'` to indicate a slave should forward it to the master server when receiving it from an instance or `'instance'` to indicate it should be forwarded to the instances specified by the `instance_id` request property.
+    Target to forward the request to.
+Can either be `'master'` to indicate a slave should forward it to the master server when receiving it from an instance, or `'instance'` to indicate it should be forwarded to the instances specified by the `instance_id` request property.
-    This works by using a default handler for the request at the links that forward it.
+    This works by using a default handler for the request by the links that forward it.

 **requestProperties**:
     Object with properties mapping to a JSON schema of that property that specifies what's valid to send in the request.
-This is equivalent to using the `properties` keyword in JSON schema except that the properties specified are implicitly required and additional properties are not allowed.
+This is equivalent to using the `properties` keyword in JSON schema, except that the properties specified are implicitly required and additional properties are not allowed.
 See [this guide][guide] for an introduction to writing JSON schemas